A snapshot overview of schools in Shanghai that are considered (although not necessarily chosen) by English-speaking

 PYP/ MYP/ IB Diploma; ages 2-18; co-ed; day; independent; private non-profit; 1,800 students

-Located on campuses both sides of the Huangpu river of Shanghai.
+Located on three campuses on both sides of the Huangpu river of Shanghai.
 Two in Changning (Hongqiao ECE for nursery and kindergarten, Hongqiao for grades 1-12) and one in Pudong (nursery – grade 12).
-Now over 20 years old, an IB World School, accredited by the Western Association of Schools and Colleges (WASC), offering all three elements of the IB programme.
+Now over 20 years old, an IB World School, accredited by the Western Association of Schools and Colleges (WASC), offering three out of four of the elements of the all-through IB programme.

 Shanghai Livingston American School (LAS) (pending)

-American High School Diploma(College Preparatory)/AP; ages 3-18; co-ed; day; independent; private non-profit; 600 pupils
+American Elementary & Middle School/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; private non-profit; 600 students

 Shanghai United International School (SUIS) (pending)

-Adapted curriculum/National Curriculum for England/IGCSEs/A-Levels/IB Diploma; ages 5-18; co-ed; day; independent; privately owned; 1,500 pupils
+Adapted National Curriculum for England/ IGCSE/ A-Level/ IB Diploma; ages 5-18; co-ed; day; independent; privately owned; 1,500 students

-Founded by one of the largest education organisers in China, the Xiehe Group of over 40 schools and kindergartens in Shanghai and other Chinese cities.
-Four schools in Shanghai (three in Minhang, one in Pudong) with varying curriculums, for example SUIS Pudong follows the National Curriculum of England, leading to IGCSEs and A-Levels and SUIS Gubei an adapted East meets West Curriculum followed by the IB Diploma.
+Founded by the Xiehe Group, one of the largest education organisers in China with over 40 schools and kindergartens in Shanghai and other Chinese cities.
+Four schools in Shanghai (three in Minhang, one in Pudong) with varying curriculums, for example, SUIS Pudong follows the National Curriculum of England, leading to IGCSEs and A-Levels and SUIS Gubei an adapted East meets West Curriculum followed by the IB Diploma.
 Parents need to check each school’s offering carefully

 Western International School of Shanghai (WISS) ((pending)

 PYP/ MYP/ IB Diploma/ IBCP; ages 3-18; co-ed; day; independent; private non-profit; 800 students

 Located in Xujing Town, west of the city, half an hour from downtown Shanghai and close to Hongqiao International Airport.
 An 18 acre modern, purpose-built campus providing an all-through education.
 A selective IB World School and the first one in China to offer the IB Careers Program but also providing a significant exposure to Chinese language and culture.

 Yew Chung Shanghai International School (YCIS) ((pending)

-Adapted Curriculum based on National Curriculum for England/IGCSEs/IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 2,350 pupils
+Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 2,350 students